 Even the experts will tell you that blogging isn’t easy.
 Whether you’re a creative writer trying to get traction, or a small business owner crafting content as part of your content marketing strategy, it’s easy to get bogged down by inertia, lack of inspiration, editing, and SEO needs.

 Writing for the internet is not like writing internal communications, for newspapers, or your own experimental expression.
 Not only do you need to create engaging articles that draw in (and keep) readers, you need to outfit those articles with the correct keywords, formatting, and media to attract the attention of search engines as well.

 Your issue might be a lack of search optimization knowledge, or it might be writer’s block.
-Luckily, we live in an era of a plethora of free or inexpensive digital tools, which can help all of us to be better and more productive writers and bloggers.
+Luckily, we live in an era of free or inexpensive writing tools that can help all of us to be better (and more productive) writers and bloggers.

 - CoSchedule’s Headline Analyzer

 - HubSpot’s Blog Idea Generator